 Recent studies have shown Zofran, a commonly used anti-nausea drug can cause birth defects in children.
 Lawsuits are being filed in these cases because the drug's maker, GlaxoSmithKline, did not warn women that this drug could cause injuries to your unborn child if taken while pregnant.

-If you have taken Zofran and you fear your child may have a cleft lip or palate, heart defect, or other birth defect, it may be that you and your child are entitled to compensation because the injury was caused by Zofran.
-Call us today at 800-553-8082 to learn about your options or get a free on-line consultation and case evaluation.Zofran's History
+If you have taken Zofran and you fear your child may have a cleft lip or palate, heart defect, or another birth defect, it may be that you and your child are entitled to compensation because the injury was caused by Zofran.
+Call us today at 800-553-8082 to learn about your options or get a free online consultation and case evaluation.Zofran's History